michaelhmiv/Sportfolio-Replit/replit.md

 ## System Architecture

 ### Frontend
 The frontend uses React, TypeScript, Vite, Wouter for routing, and TanStack Query for server state management.
-Shadcn/ui (Radix UI, Tailwind CSS) provides components, following a custom design system inspired by Robinhood/Bloomberg with Inter typography.
-It features a sidebar navigation, real-time market ticker, card-based responsive layouts, a mining widget, and optimistic UI updates.
+Shadcn/ui (Radix UI, Tailwind CSS) provides components, following a Bloomberg terminal aesthetic with JetBrains Mono typography and sharp corners.
+It features a sidebar navigation, real-time market ticker, card-based responsive layouts, a vesting widget, and optimistic UI updates.
 Mobile experience is prioritized with bottom navigation.

 Authentication uses the `useAuth()` hook to handle unauthenticated sessions gracefully, allowing public access to dashboards and market data.
 A centralized cache invalidation utility and WebSocket provider manage real-time updates.
 A notification system tracks unread activity for background events like trade executions and contest settlements.